AgnosticUI/agnosticui/CONTRIBUTING.md

 The main idea here, is that all framework styles are synchronized with the top-level CSS package's styles before you're even allowed to fire up Storybook to view the rendered components.
 Essentially, this ensures synchronization of component primitive styles across framework implementations.

-## Checklist

-- [ ] First submitted new feature or bugfix issue?
-- [ ] Followed the forking model?
-- [ ] Does change require CSS updates to existing components?
-If so, have you updated all frameworks and verified?
-- [ ] Does this add a new component?
-If so, have you updated all framework's `copystyles.js` to pull it in and verified?
-- [ ] Tests passing?
-- [ ] Have you added to the framework's /examples apps? e.g. `agnosticui-react/examples`?
-- [ ] Have you updated the docs?
-These live in [site/docs](https://github.com/AgnosticUI/agnosticui/tree/master/site/docs)

-_I realize above checklist is pretty intimidating, reach out with an at mention on your issue if you're interested in contributing but need some clarifications!_

 ## License